 The Three Certainties

 There are three truths, which all people would agree upon their certainty without any doubt:

 1. The first observation about the common experience starts from observing this current moment of time.
 We reached this moment of time because of previous moments and events, retrospectively starting from one event: that of our birth.
-The fact that we are here because we were born in the first place - is undisputable.
-The certainty of the event of birth, however, followed by growth and then decline and death is a manifestation of a general principle: the certainty of change in time (both bodily and mentally).
-It also becomes known for us (through observing as well as through sharing information) that both birth and death are a certainty.
+The fact that we are here because we were born in the first place - is indisputable.
+The event of birth, however, followed by growth and then decline and death is a manifestation of a general principle: the certainty of change in time (both in the physical aspect of the body and the mental aspect of mind).
 Beyond any doubt: birth, growth and death express the absolute certainty of 'change over time' – taking place at each moment in the realm of living being, and also in the field of inanimate matter.
 Even natural landscape, or planets, stars and galaxies - also express the certainty of change.

 2. We exist in reality through experiencing relationships with other people and with the environment.
 The air we breath is a sufficient indication for our interdependence of the environment, and our birth, education and daily life express interconnectedness with other people, close and far.
 Even a simple product or item we use - could exist only because of a chain of interconnected events and coordinated systems involving a huge number of people.
 The reality of Interconnectedness of self and others is observed by each individual and experienced, both physically and mentally.
 Interconnectedness of phenomena in nature is indisputable truth.